olson-sean-k/nym/README.md

 The exactly-one wildcard `?` matches any single character **except path separators**.
 Exactly-one wildcards do not group automatically, so a pattern of contiguous wildcards such as `???` form distinct captures for each `?` wildcard.
-An alternative can be used to group exactly-one wildcards into a single capture, such as `{???}` (see below).

 ### Character Classes